written by Corey L. Lewis

 Contradictory to the perceived assumptions, strength training does not necessarily lead to massive muscle gains.
 You get to decide whether you want your workouts to be more focused on toning, improving your endurance and stamina, or to build more muscle mass.
 In fact, if your goal is weight loss, you’ll find that your body burns hundreds of more calories even after you stop working out.

 You do not have to start training by going to your local gym and deadlifting three times your body weight.
 Instead, you can go to your local supermarket or a fitness store and pick up 10 – 15-pound dumbbells to incorporate into your normal workouts.
 Alternatively, you can find various weight lifting equipment online.
+For those looking to diversify their home workouts, pull up bands are a versatile and effective tool to consider.

 Benefits of strength training for women